Elite-Programmers/getting-started/readme.txt

-This is a guide to get started with GitHub and be able to Collaborate with other programmers.
+This is a guide to get started with GitHub and be able to collaborate with other programmers.

 ----------------------------------------------------------------------------------------------------------
 Kindly install the following software to jump start your GitHub experience and to be able to contribute on Elite.